According to Newton's Law of Gravity, which of the following fact... | Study Prep in Pearson+

 1

-Identify the variables in the formula: - \(m_1\) and \(m_2\) represent the masses of the two objects involved. - \(r\) is the distance between the centers of these two masses.
+Identify the variables in the formula that affect the magnitude of the gravitational force: the masses \(m_1\) and \(m_2\), and the distance \(r\) between the objects.

-Understand that the gravitational force depends directly on the product of the two masses, meaning if either mass increases, the force increases proportionally.
+Understand that the force is directly proportional to the product of the two masses, meaning if either mass increases, the force increases proportionally.

-Recognize that the force depends inversely on the square of the distance between the centers of the masses, so as the distance increases, the force decreases rapidly.
+Recognize that the force is inversely proportional to the square of the distance between the objects, so as the distance increases, the force decreases by the square of that distance.

-Conclude that factors like the temperature, color, or volume of the objects do not appear in the formula and therefore do not affect the magnitude of the gravitational force according to Newton's Law of Gravity.
+Conclude that factors like the volume of the objects or temperature do not appear in the formula and therefore do not affect the gravitational force according to Newton's Law.

 Watch next